curious505/petulant-shame/README.md

 # petulant-shame
 just another repository

-Difficult doing this on phone but I will start working on it.
+So Difficult doing this by phone,
-I will pick stop for now, I'm out of ideas
+I will  stop for now, I'm out of ideas.